Telecommuting: the benefits for your employees and why you should consider it.

 Reduces employee turnover.

-You need to understand that your employees all have lives outside of work and encouraging them to better their relationships with others and themselves is beneficial in reducing employee turnover.
+You need to understand that your employees all have lives outside of work.
+Encouraging them to better their relationships with others and themselves is beneficial in reducing employee turnover.
 It also helps in knowing how to lower the numbers and create a work environment your team loves to be a part of.